 Condom shortage looms after coronavirus lockdown shuts world's top producer

-"We are going to see a global shortage of condoms everywhere, which is going to be scary," Karex Chief Executive Goh Miah Kiat told Reuters this week.
-"My concern is that for a lot of humanitarian programs deep down in Africa, the shortage will not just be two weeks or a month.
+"It will take time to jumpstart factories and we will struggle to keep up with demand at half capacity," Chief Executive Goh Miah Kiat told Reuters.
+"We are going to see a global shortage of condoms everywhere, which is going to be scary,” he said.
+"My concern is that for a lot of humanitarian programmes deep down in Africa, the shortage will not just be two weeks or a month.
 That shortage can run into months."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)